Welcome to this section of my homepage,

 in Zimbabwe arranged it while travelling to different

-locations and operating via AMSAT Oscar 13. |
+locations and operating via AMSAT OSCAR 13. |

 The

-in English language. |
+summary in English language. |

 |